 - Intended use: Whether you want cherry tomatoes for salad toppings, slicing tomatoes for sandwiches or paste tomatoes for making sauce, this part is simple: Select a tomato type based on what you like to eat.
 For example, Amish Paste is regarded as an excellent sauce variety, while the Big Beef tomato is a popular slicing type.6

 Select a location in full sun for tomato plants.
 After the last chance of frost has passed, prepare a space in the garden with a tiller or by loosening the soil with a shovel.
 Remove all grass and weeds, and then add amendments, such as Pennington Fast Acting Gypsum.
-This product starts working immediately to promote fast, healthy root growth by loosening compacted soil, giving tomatoes the drainage they require.7 Once the soil is prepared, work Alaska by Pennington Tomato & Vegetable Fertilizer 4-6-6 into the top 6 inches7 of soil.
+This product starts working immediately to promote fast, healthy root growth by loosening compacted soil, giving tomatoes the drainage they require.7 Once the soil is prepared, work Alaska Fish Fertilizer 5-1-1 into the top 6 inches7 of soil.
 Apply up to one week before planting, to provide the nutrients tomato plants need to grow strong.
 This low-odor product is made with fish, kelp and other natural ingredients.

 Plant spacing varies, depending on the variety of tomato, but, as a general rule, space 24 to 36 inches apart in rows 4 to 5 feet apart.7 Dig a hole twice the width of the root ball and deep enough so that the top of the root ball is even with the soil line.
 Back fill the hole with soil and gently pack the dirt around the stem with your hands.

 Water thoroughly after planting, and then put support structures — stakes or cages, depending on the tomato variety — in place.